Family Encyclopedia >> Home & Garden

 Step 11

-Measure the length of the shelves and cut each shelf to size with a hacksaw.
+Measure the shelf lengths and cut each to size using a hacksaw.

 Step 12